Why These Documents? Explainable Generative Retrieval with Hierarchical Category Paths: Experiments

-We use T5-base~\cite{JMLR/Raffel2020/T5} as our backbone model.
-For the input of the indexing task, we utilize the FirstP approach as our document representations and five synthetic queries.
-(Section~\ref{subsec:docrepdocid}).
-During the inference of \hype, we generate three category paths (i.e., $K_p=3$), and for the docid decoding stage, we use constrained beam search with a beam size of 100 (i.e., $m=100$).
-More details about this part are provided in Appendix~\ref{appendix:Implementationdetail}.
+\paragraph{Implementation details.} We use T5-base~\cite{JMLR/Raffel2020/T5} as our backbone model.
+For the input of the indexing task, we utilize the FirstP and use additional five synthetic queries.
+During the inference of \hype, we generate three category paths (i.e., $K_p=3$), and use constrained beam search with a beam size of 100 (i.e., $m=100$).